fatihsemirgin/Embedded-Systems-Projects/BUZZER Controller/ReadMe.md

 # BUZZER CONTROLLER

-### In this lab session, you are required to create a buzzer controller to simulate a door bell using Arduino and other circuit elements.
+### It is a buzzer controller to simulate a door bell using Arduino and other circuit elements.
 This controller will be managed by global variables and a push down button.
 The global variables are given below.

 ### int SOUND_DURATION = 500; // This variable is for the main time duration for every sound step in sound string.
 500 is for 500 milliseconds.